 Some people haven’t decided yet, and that’s okay.
 You should take your time before diving into such a life-changing decision.

-The decision to have children is deeply personal.
-No one can tell you which path is right for you.
+The decision to have children is deeply personal, and you shouldn’t let anyone else tell you which path is right for you.

 Although there’s a stigma against discussing true feelings of regret upon becoming a parent, you can find small communities all over the internet where people share remorse.
 Some say they didn’t realize it would be so hard, others lack supportive partners, and others simply weren’t ready for the burdens of being a parent.